 Your Mid-Term and Final are each comprised of two sections; multiple choice and short answer.
 Each multiple choice section possesses 40 questions while each short answer section includes 12 key terms.
 From the 12 key terms, six must be selected and responded to.
 The question portion is valued at 80% while the key terms 20% of the exam grade.
-A 6-page research paper is also required.
+Two 6-page research papers are also required.
 Each submission must include an outline, essay and Works Cited.
 Detailed instructions for the research essay will be provided in-class.
 It is very important that you read the essay instructions carefully.
-A typed paper copy of the research essay must be delivered in-person to the instructor in the assigned classroom by the end of the final exam period @ 4:30PM on 12/8 in order to receive full credit.
+A typed paper copy of the 2nd research essay must be delivered in-person to the instructor in the assigned classroom by the end of the final exam period @ 10:00PM on 5/22 in order to receive full credit.
 The final covers only the second portion of the class.